jpountz/jpountz.github.io/_posts/2025-06-17-analysis-of-Elasticsearch-vs-Vespa.markdown

 ---
 layout: post
-title:  "Analysis of the Vespa vs. Elasticsearch benchmark"
+title:  "A look at the Vespa vs. Elasticsearch benchmark"
 date:   2025-06-17
 ---